jaxparrow07/daylio-web/README.md

 # daylio-web

-An unofficial daylio client ( read-only now ), to view your entries, notes, and moods in your browser locally using your **Daylio Backup**.
+An unofficial daylio client ( read-only now ), to view your entries, notes, and moods in your browser(PC) locally using your **Daylio Backup**.

 Written in node.js